 The Premium Provision is set aside to cope with future costs and claims relating to existing contracts.
-The UBEL relative to the Premium Provision is calculated by individual LoB, by means of the sum of two components.
+The UBEL relative to the Premium Provision is calculated by individual LoB, by means of the sum of three components.

-- claims component that can be estimated by applying the estimated prospective loss ratio to the UPR (Unearned Premium Reserve) and the FP (Future Premium); - expense component obtained by applying the estimate of the indicators of the prospective plan relative to costs (acquisition cost ratio and expense ratio) to the UPR and FP.
+- claims component that can be estimated by applying the estimated prospective loss ratio to the UPR (Unearned Premium Reserve) and the FP (Future Premium); - expense component obtained by applying the estimates of the indicators of the prospective plan relative to costs (acquisition cost ratio and expense ratio) to the UPR and FP; - premium refund component, relating to the portion of the premium not used due to the early closure of the contract.